 Main Technical Features

-The chasing effect can be altered by means of pot controls.
+The chasing or running lamp effect can be altered by means of pot controls.
 The system can be used as a decorative lighting during festive seasons like in Christmas and Diwali.
 The idea was requested by Mr. Ashish.

 As usual, the proposed Diwali, Christmas light chaser circuit is built around the ubiquitous IC 4017 which is a divide by 10 Johnsons counter/divider IC.